+4.4 Arrays

-4.5 Arrays.
-TypeScript types arrays using the generic Array $\langle T \rangle$ interface (written T[] in concrete syntax) outlined in §4.4.
-Given their pervasive use, Safe TypeScript extends SafeTS with the type t[].
+TypeScript types arrays using the generic $Array\langle T \rangle$ interface outlined in §4.3.
+Given their pervasive use, Safe TypeScript extends SafeTS with array types, written t[].
 Arrays in JavaScript are instances of a primitive object called Array.
-However, all instances of arrays, regardless of their generic instantiation, share the same prototype Array.prototype.
-Thus, in contrast with Object and Function, we do not treat Array as nominal interface type.
-Instead, we have $t[] <: any \leadsto t[]$, meaning that array instances are tagged with RTTI as required by subtyping.
-Additionally, we have $t[] <: \bullet$ Array $\langle t \rangle \leadsto \emptyset$, meaning that generic functions (push, shift,...) are available on all arrays, but only under the erasure modality.
+However, all instances of arrays, regardless of their generic instantiation, share the same prototype Array prototype.
+Thus, in contrast with Object and Function, we do not treat Array as a nominal interface type.
+Instead, we have $t[] <: any \leadsto t[]$ , meaning that array instances are tagged with RTTI as required by subtyping.